• Menu

 See below for a map of the best spots for tapas in the Old Town:

-If in doubt about where to go, just follow the locals – if a place is busy with Spanish people, you know it’s going to be good!
+If you’re unsure where to go, just follow the locals – if a place is busy with Spanish people, you know the food will be authentic and delicious!

 As the sun sets, the Old Town takes on a different feel.
 The streets light up with fairy lights strung between buildings, and the bars fill up with both locals and visitors enjoying drinks and tapas.
 The area around Santo Domingo is particularly lively in the evenings, with live music floating out of various bars.